Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Graph Neural Networks (GNNs)

 A common choice for graph convolutions is to use feedforward neural networks as message and update functions.
-For these to be well-defined, we need ${\tt Aggregation}$ to return, for how many messages received, a vector with a fixed length, thus the naming.
-A natural choice is to sum up the messages, but many are the possibilities, such as
+Given that the number of neighbors varies, we need an ${\tt Aggregation}$ function that always returns a fixed-length vector, invariant to input size, hence the naming.
+A natural choice is to add up the messages, but many are the possibilities, such as

 where $\alpha_{u,v}$ is an attention weight for node $u$ given node $v$, which can be learned along the model parameters.
 Furthermore, the message function can easily be extended to consider the edge weight (or even edge features) along with the feature vectors of the neighbors.